 • Tax assessment disputes: If you disagree with the local tax authority’s valuation of your property, an appraisal could provide proof of the accurate value.

-• Estate planning or divorce: If the value of the home must be split among multiple individuals, either because it is an inherited property or because the homeowners are getting a divorce, an appraisal can help with a fair division.
+• Estate planning or divorce: If the home's value must be split among multiple individuals, either because it is an inherited property or because the owners have dissolved their union, an appraisal can help with a fair division.

 Can you waive an appraisal?